vseryakov/backendjs/README.md

   In the table `bk_auth`, the column type is used to distinguish between account roles, by default only account with type `admin` can add other accounts with this type specified, this column can also be used in account permissions implementations.
-Because it is in the bk_auth table, all columns of this table are avaailable as `req.account` object after the successful authentication where req is Express request object used in the middleware parameters.
+Because it is in the bk_auth table, all columns of this table are available as `req.account` object after the successful authentication where req is Express request object used in the middleware parameters.

   *Note: secret and login can be anything, the backend does not require any specific formats so one simple trick which is done by the